Reduce late diagnosis. Yearly Women's Health check-ups in the UK from puberty. #checkMEup

-There is no screening or gynaecological check at all for the cancers above.
-How many of these thousands of women were diagnosed too late?
+Because there are no checks for these, I wonder how many of these thousands of women were diagnosed too late?

 In February 2014, before my diagnosis, I had my regular cervical screening and the results showed nothing abnormal.
 Five months later I began to experience extreme bloating and went to my GP almost monthly.
-Because GP’s in the UK don’t include any female-specific checks during the consultation, the symptoms were assumed to be gluten-related bloating and I was advised to take yoghurt to help my digestion; my GP did not touch my abdomen once.
-Soon after this I began bleeding between my periods and in November that year I became very unwell while I was abroad, a simple pelvic examination immediately revealed that I was carrying a 14cm (5.5in) tumour weighing 500g (17oz) was discovered in my womb.
+Because GP’s in the UK don’t include any female-specific checks during the consultation, the symptoms were assumed to be gluten-related bloating and I was advised to take yoghurt to help my digestion; my GP did not even touch my abdomen once.
+Soon after this I began bleeding between my periods and in November that year, while I was abroad, a simple pelvic examination immediately revealed that I was carrying a 14cm (5.5in) tumour weighing 500g (17oz) in my womb.

-If I had the opportunity to see a gynaecologist as the first point of contact and undergone a proper check-up focusing on female reproductive health (possibly even a pelvic examination) at least once in the previous years, the growing tumour would have been noticed much earlier on, before any of the symptoms developed or had spread to other organs.
+If I had the opportunity to see a GP specialised in women’s health and undergone a proper check-up focusing on female reproductive health (possibly even a pelvic examination) at least once in the previous years, the growing tumour would have been noticed much earlier on, before any of the symptoms developed or had spread to other organs.
 I would have had it removed and I would have avoided all the consequences of the late diagnosis that I am now living with.

 Furthermore, only if the GP decides that further investigation is required, then we get referred to a specialist, adding delay.
 As standard GP appointments are only 10 minutes long, there is very little time for a woman to discuss an issue properly and be understood, never mind for the GP to carry out any kind of check or examination.
 This results in a prolonged guessing game.

 In summary, our lives are in the hands of our GP, most of whom are not trained in this area.

 Every year in the UK, over 21,000 women are diagnosed with a form of gynaecological cancer.
-Sadly, over 7,600 women will die from a gynaecological cancer every year, which is 21 women each day.
+Sadly, over 7,600 women die from a gynaecological cancer every year, which is 21 women each day.
 (Cancer Research UK)